How to get from Rome to Amalfi

 Going to...

-Amalfi Coast is one of the most popular destinations in Italy.
-Here is where the mountains meet the sea, forest cover hills and villages cropped on cliffs will offer you some of the most dramatic coastal views of Italy.
-The Coast is composed of various towns in the province of Salerno in the Campania Region.
+Amalfi Coast is one of the most popular destinations in Italy’s Campania Region.
+Here is where the mountains meet the sea — its forest-covered hills and villages cropped on cliffs offer some of the most dramatic coastal views.

-3 ways to get from Rome to Amalfi
+What are the 4 ways to travel from Rome to Amalfi?

 Rome to Amalfi by Bus*